excsn/futures_orchestra/README.USAGE.md

 *   **`TaskHandle<R>`**: Returned upon successful task submission.
 It allows interaction with the submitted task, such as awaiting its result or requesting cancellation.
 *   **`TaskLabel`**: A `String` used to categorize tasks.
 Tasks can have multiple labels.
 These labels are primarily used for bulk cancellation.
 *   **`CompletionNotifier` System**: An internal system that allows users to register handlers to be notified about task completion events (success, panic, cancellation, etc.).
 See `FuturePoolManager::add_completion_handler`, `TaskCompletionInfo`, and `TaskCompletionStatus`.
-*   **Semaphore**: Internally, a `tokio::sync::Semaphore` controls how many tasks can run concurrently.
+*   **Concurrency Gate**: An internal mechanism, built around a semaphore, controls how many tasks can run concurrently.
-*   **Queue**: An internal `kanal` asynchronous MPMC queue holds tasks that are waiting for a semaphore permit to run.
+*   **Queue**: An internal asynchronous, lock-free channel holds tasks that are waiting for a concurrency permit to run.
 *   **Cooperative Cancellation**: Cancellation is signaled via `tokio_util::sync::CancellationToken`.
 The pool uses `tokio::select!` to race task execution against its cancellation token.
 Futures themselves don't directly receive the token but are interrupted if the token is cancelled.
-*   **Worker Loop**: An internal asynchronous loop that dequeues tasks, acquires semaphore permits, and spawns tasks onto the provided Tokio runtime.
+*   **Worker Loop**: An internal asynchronous loop that dequeues tasks, acquires concurrency permits, and spawns tasks onto the provided Tokio runtime.

 ## Quick Start